wp-sms/wp-sms/readme.txt

 * Make short URLs by Bitly.com

 = PRO PACKAGE =
 In the Pro pack, most of the integrations with other plugins and some popular gateways are in the pro pack.
-User registration verification, WooCommerce OTP, order notifications, etc.
+User registration verification, WooCommerce Mobile Verification, order notifications, etc.

 The list of supported gateways and integrated plugins are available in FAQ.
 [Buy Pro Package](http://wp-sms-pro.com/purchase/)